 Miguel sat there quietly watching, no smiling or laughing, instead just the steady soft percussion of his left hand’s fingers on the top of the S600’s gauge cluster.
 Her eyes slowly slid to the side to see what he was doing.
 His jaw was now propped up by the hand that was wrapped in a rosary of ink anchored at his wrist by a scorpion.
 His fingers flexed pensively almost as if the cross drawn inside of his palm was actually there to hold.

 “Yea, yea.”
-A short nod opting to keep her amber eyes on her side of the car in an attempt to keep her embarrassment hidden , “I’m good.”
+A short nod followed as she decided to focus her amber eyes on her side of the car in an attempt to keep her embarrassment hidden, “I’m good.”

 Another nod.
 “I’m good.”